#1 in Kyoto for Solo Retreats

 9.6Location

-Why for a solo retreat — Ace Hotel Kyoto opened in 2020 in the working Shinpuhkan complex — the working restored 1926 working former Kyoto Central Telephone Office building, the working only Ace Hotel in Asia, and the working creative-design hotel alternative to the working traditional-Japanese cluster. …
+Why for a solo retreat: Ace Hotel Kyoto opened in 2020 in the Shinpuhkan complex, the restored 1926 former Kyoto Central Telephone Office building, the only Ace Hotel in Asia, and the creative-design alternative to the traditional cluster.
+The solo case is social: the lobby, coffee counter, and music programming give a single traveller somewhere to be among people without a reservation for one.

-Best room: Loft Suite (the working high-ceiling flagship) or Medium King Room for the working entry-level creative-design option.
+Best room: Loft Suite (the high-ceiling flagship) or Medium King Room for the entry-level creative-design option.

 #14 in Kyoto for Solo Retreats